 How To Exclude The Pages/Posts From Force Login Feature (Hook)

-Note: You can learn more about the Force Login feature to understand its working.
+Note: You can learn more about the Force Login feature to understand how it works.

-This knowledge base will provide you with an action Hook that will help you exclude specific pages/posts from the Force Login feature to engage and improve the user’s experience.
+This knowledge base will provide you with an action hook to help you exclude specific pages/posts from the Force Login feature, thereby improving the user experience.

 Make sure to read this doc till the end.
 Let’s get started!

-Exclude The Pages/Posts from Force Login Feature with Hook
+Exclude Pages/Posts from Force Login Feature Using a Hook

 To do this, go to the left sidebar of your WordPress admin dashboard, navigate to Appearance, and click the Theme File Editor option.

 On the next screen, click the Theme Functions on the right-hand side.
-Scroll down to the bottom of the functions.php file screen, paste the code, and click the save changes.
+Scroll to the bottom of the functions.php file, paste the code, and click Save Changes.

 Note: It’s recommended to use a child theme to edit the functions.php file instead of the parent theme.
-There are chances to lose the modified code when you update your theme.
+There is a risk of losingthe modified code when you update your theme.
 It might cause some adverse effects on your website.

 Here is the code for you: